Southside Place, Texas: History

-Southside Place incorporated in June 1931 with 600 residents.
+Southside Place incorporated in June 1931, with 600 residents.
 The city council first met on June 15 of that year.
 On August 3, 1934 the city council passed a resolution that declared Southside Place an incorporated city.
 Because of the incorporation, Houston did not incorporate Southside Place's territory into its city limits, while Houston annexed surrounding areas that were unincorporated.
 A post office opened in 1940.
-Before World War II the population stabilized around 1,400.
-In the 1960s the city reached a high 1,500 residents.
-By 1979 the number of residents fell to 1,263.
-In 1988 the city had 1,560 residents.
+Before World War II, the population stabilized at approximately 1,400.
+In the 1960s, the city reached a high of 1,500 residents.
+By 1979, the number of residents fell to 1,263.
+In 1988, the city had 1,560 residents.
 In 1990 the city had 1,384 residents.

-In early 2009 Southside Place announced that it would demolish its previous municipal buildings and build a new multi-story municipal complex.
+In early 2009, Southside Place announced that it would demolish its previous municipal buildings and build a new multi-story municipal complex.

 Glenn "Pat" Patterson is to serve as mayor until May 2021.
 There will be a mayoral election on May 1, 2021; Patterson will not seek reelection.
 Savvas T. Stefanides and Andy Chan are the candidates; the latter moved to Southside Place in 2004.

 Geography

 Southside Place is located at 29°42′35″N 95°26′8″W (29.709629, –95.435442).
 According to the United States Census Bureau, the city has a total area of 0.2 square miles (0.6 km^{2}), all of it land.
 The city is surrounded by the cities of Bellaire, Houston, and West University Place.

 The Blair House, a two-story, red-brick, 183-unit apartment complex, opened in 1963 and was on a 4.2 acre site.
 As the value of land rose in Southside Place, pressure came to redevelop the land.
 The complex close on September 11, 2015 and was bulldozed in November of that year.
-Trammell Crow Residential built the four-story, 269-unit Alexan Southside Place in its place.
+Trammell Crow Residential built the four-story, 269-unit Sinclear Apartments Southside Place in its place.

 A portion of Braeswood Place, Blocks 1 and 2 of Braes Heights Section 1, is in Southside Place.
 The rest is in the City of Houston.